 If a package is not installed, then install it from the Linux distribution media or download the required package version from the Linux vendor's website.

 4.4 Compiler Requirements

-Intel C++ Compiler 10.1 or later and the version of GNU C and C++ compilers listed under "Package Requirements" are supported with these products.
+The version of GNU C and C++ compilers listed under the "Package Requirements" are supported with these products.